Levent0z/docsify/drafts/graphviz.md

 2. The familiarity of the author(s) with the Graphviz language.

-    All collaborators need to be familiar with the Graphviz language, which may be a deal breaker.
+    All collaborators need to be familiar with the Graphviz language, which may be a deal-breaker.
 It's easy to get started with Graphviz, the learning curve is reasonable, and generating simple graphs is straightforward.
 Knowledge of more advanced features are needed to achieve a certain look for the graph.

 3. The availability of Graphviz tools on the chosen platform.